 [For Notebooks, RAM, VRM, Gamestations]

-Thermal Grizzly Minus Pad 8 is high performance thermal pad and is generally used as a gap filler between the chip and the heatsink.
-It is a silicon based thermal pad that uses metal oxides as filler.
-It has got thermal conductivity of 8.0 W/mK, which more than the Artic thermal pad mentioned above.
+Thermal Grizzly Minus Pad 8 is a high-performance thermal pad and is generally used as a gap filler between the chip and the heatsink.
+It is a silicon-based thermal pad that uses metal oxides as fillers.
+It has got a thermal conductivity of 8.0 W/mK, which is more than the Arctic thermal pad mentioned above.
 The thermal pad is electrically non-conductive and is safe to use in electrical devices and components.
 Well, this is a non-adhesive thermal pad at first, but when it gets hot then it becomes adhered to the heatsink.

 |Thermal Grizzly Minus Pad 8 Specifications|

 |Material||Silicon with metal oxides (nano aluminum oxide)|

 |Usage / Applications||Notebooks, Tablets, GPU, RAM, VRAM, VRM, LCDs, Semiconductors, Transformers, Chipsets / Heatsinks|

 [High Thermal Conductivity, Easy to Apply, Various Thickness Available]

 If you are looking for a high-quality silicone thermal pad then ODYSSEY Thermal Pad is one of the best options available.
 It is manufactured by Thermalright which is known for its high-quality cooling solutions that include CPU coolers, case fans, and thermal paste.
 Thermalright ODYSSEY Thermal Pad is a high-performance silicone thermal pad that has a high thermal conductivity of 12.8 W/mk.
 It is made up of silica gel material and is electrically non-conductive.
 The thermal pad is sticky and can work in temperatures ranging from -200°C to 400°C.